Home Technical Talk

 - 32GB minimum for modern artist workstations, with Epic recommending 64GB for UE5.

-- For Intel CPU's higher frequencies are better, but there are diminishing returns on performance the higher you go.
+- On Intel CPU's higher RAM frequencies are better, but have diminishing returns the higher you go.

 - For AMD CPU's specific RAM frequencies work best (DDR4 3200 or 3600 for AM4, DDR5 6000 for AM5)